Asia Today: Cases in Japan hit record amid holiday travel

 Asia Today: Cases in Japan hit record amid holiday travelNew

-TOKYO (AP) — The daily tally of confirmed COVID-19 cases in Japan has hit a record for the fourth day at 2,508.
+TOKYO (AP) — The daily tally of confirmed coronavirus cases in Japan has hit a record for the fourth day at 2,508.
 Japan has had fewer than 2,000 coronavirus-related deaths so far, avoiding the toll of harder hit nations.
 But fears are growing about another surge.
 A flurry of criticism from opposition legislators and the public has slammed the government for being too slow in halting its “GoTo” tourism campaign, which encouraged travel and dining out with discounts.
 Prime Minister Yoshihide Suga on Saturday scrapped the campaign, but only after many people had already made travel reservations for a three-day Thanksgiving weekend in Japan.
-South Australia and Victoria states eased COVID-19 restrictions on Sunday as Australia heads into summer in a better position to fight the virus.